kirillorlov1205/typescript-automation-project/README.md

 #### Unit tests for function RegistrationForm using frameworks:

-Registration form path: "finalProject/unit/src/registrationForm.ts"
+Registration form path: "typescript-automation-project/unit/src/registrationForm.ts"

 - Jest
 - Randomstring

 ## Tests running:

-You can use "-npm i" and run tests scripts by "npm run"
+***You can use "-npm i" and run tests scripts by "npm run"***

 **Cypress**